sorbet/sorbet/README.md

     systems.
 They have their place, and we need a fair amount of expressive power to model (enough) real Ruby code, but all else being equal we want to be simpler.
-We believe that such a system scales better, and -- most importantly -- is easiest for users to learn+understand.
+We believe that such a system scales better, and—most importantly—is easier for our users to learn & understand.

 4. **Compatible with Ruby**

     In particular, we don't want new syntax.
 Existing Ruby syntax means we can leverage most of our existing tooling (editors, etc).
-Also, the whole point here is to improve an existing Ruby codebase, so we should be able to adopt it incrementally.
+Also, the point of Sorbet is to gradually improve an existing Ruby codebase.
+No new syntax makes it easier to be compatible with existing tools.

 5. **Scales**

-    On all axes: in speed, team size, codebase size and time (not postponing hard decisions).
-We already work in large Ruby codebases, and it will only get larger.
+    On all axes: execution speed, number of collaborators, lines of code, codebase age.
+We work in large Ruby code bases, and they will only get larger.

 6. **Can be adopted gradually**

-    In order to make adoption possible at scale, we cannot require all the teams to adopt it at once, thus we need to support teams adopting it at different pace.
+    In order to make adoption possible at scale, we cannot require every team or project to adopt Sorbet all at once.
+Sorbet needs to support teams adopting it at different paces.

 ## Quickstart